bkuhlmann/mac_os/README.md

 ## Customization

-Global settings can be configured via the following script:

-- `lib/settings.sh`

-All script programs can be found in the `bin` folder:
+All executable scripts can be found in the `bin` folder:

+- `bin/apply_basic_settings`: Applies basic, initial, settings for setting up a machine. *This is meant to be customized.*
+- `bin/apply_default_settings`: Applies useful system and application defaults. *This is meant to be customized.*
 - `bin/create_boot_disk`: Creates macOS boot disk.
+- `bin/install_app_store`: Installs macOS, GUI-based, App Store applications. *This is meant to be customized.*
+- `bin/install_applications`: Installs macOS, GUI-based, non-App Store applications. *This is meant to be customized.*
 - `bin/install_dev_tools`: Installs macOS development tools required by Homebrew.
+- `bin/install_extensions`: Installs macOS application extensions and add-ons. *This is meant to be customized.*
+- `bin/install_homebrew`: Installs Homebrew managed software. *This is meant to be customized.*
+- `bin/restore_backup`: Restores system/application settings from backup image. *This is meant to be customized.*
 - `bin/run`: The main script and interface for macOS setup.
+- `bin/setup_software`: Configures and launches (if necessary) installed software. *This is meant to be customized.*

-The `lib` folder provides foundational functions for installing, re-installing, and uninstalling software.
+The `lib` folder provides the base framework for installing, re-installing, and uninstalling software.
 Everything provided via the [macOS Config](https://github.com/bkuhlmann/mac_os-config) project is built upon the functions found in the `lib` folder.
 See the [macOS Config](https://github.com/bkuhlmann/mac_os-config) project for further details.

+  - `lib/settings.sh`: Defines global settings for software applications, extensions, etc.

 # Versioning